 However, there is no need to worry because we have the best solution waiting in the next paragraph.

-What Can I Do If A Random Person Sent Me Money On Cash App – This is What To Do
+Random Person Sent Me Money On Cash App – This is What To Do

 You can take any of the following actions when you find yourself in such a situation.